project-codeflare/appwrapper/docs/fault_tolerance.md

 An AppWrapper will continue to have its `ResourcesDeployed` condition to be `True` until all resources and Pods are successfully deleted.

-This process ensures that when `ResourcesDeployed` finally becomes `False`, which indicates the Kueue that the quota has been released, the resources of a failed workload will be totally removed from the cluster.
+This process ensures that when `ResourcesDeployed` becomes `False`, which indicates to Kueue that the quota has been released, all resources created by a failed workload will have been totally removed from the cluster.

 ### Configuration Details